The California winery is located north of St. Helena in Napa Valley

-, The origin lies in a cellar founded in 1886 under the name "Tychson Cellars".
-Josephine Tychson sold her in 1894 to her foreman Nils Larsen.
-Then in 1898 it was owned by Antonio Forni, who named himself after his Italian birthplace "Lombarda Cellars".
-After the introduction of prohibition
+, The origin is in a winery founded in 1886 under the name "Tychson Cellars".
+Josephine Tychson sold it to her foreman Nils Larsen in 1894.
+Then, in 1898, it became the property of Antonio Forni, who named himself Lombarda Cellars after his Italian birthplace.
+After the introduction of the prohibition

 Operation ceased in 1920.
 In 1939 it was bought by the three Southern California businessmen Albert "Abbey" Ahern, Charles Freeman and Markquand Foster.
 They gave it its current name, which was made up of parts of all three names.
 Finally, it was acquired in 1966 by seven Napa businessmen.
 One of them was Brad Webb, who joined in the late 1950s Hanzell

 introduced the expansion in barriques and made a name for itself.
 The winery with a new tour quickly became known for its excellent wines from Chardonnay and Cabernet Sauvignon.